 Sr. No. Modules 1 Mortality Studies i.
 Various mortality functions.
 Probabilities of living and dying.
 The force of mortality.
-Estimation of μx from the mortality table. ii.
+Estimation of μ_x from the mortality table. ii.
 Crude death rate, Age specific death rate and Standardized death rate. iii.
 Crude birth rate, General fertility rate, Age specific fertility rate & Total fertility rate.
 Gross & Net Reproduction rates. iv.
 Explain the principles of graduation for the construction of mortality tables v.
 Apply mortality experience of a pensioners' cohort to proportionately modify standard mortality rates to be used in a pension fund valuation vi.
 Evaluate the standard mortality table as a population model. vii.
 Calculate curtate and complete expectation of a life at various ages.
-2 Stochastic Processes i.
-Apply multiple state Markov chain and Markov process models. ii.
-Derive maximum likelihood estimators for the transition intensities in models of transfers between states with piecewise constant transition intensities. iii.
-Apply the Cox regression model to appropriate hazard situations. iv.
-Understand time homogenous and time inhomogenous processes.
+2 Stochastic Processes I. Apply multiple state Markov chain and Markov process models.II.
+Derive maximum likelihood estimators for the transition intensities in models of transfers between states with piecewise constant transition intensities.
+III.
+Apply the Cox regression model to appropriate hazard situations.
+IV.
+Understand time homogenous and time in homogenous processes.
 3 Survival Models i.
 Explain the concepts of survival models. ii.
 Calculate and interpret standard probability functions including survival and mortality probabilities, force of mortality, and complete and curtate expectation of life. iii.
 For models dealing with multiple lives and/or multiple states, explain the random variables associated with the model; calculate and interpret marginal and conditional probabilities, and moments. iv.
 Describe the principal forms of heterogeneity within a population and the ways in which selection can occur. v.
-Estimate empirical survival and loss distributions, e.g., using: a.
-Kaplan-Meier estimator, including approximations for large data sets b.
-Nelson Aalen estimator vi.
-Estimate transition intensities depending on age, exactly or using large sample approximations.
-4 Microsoft Excel Logical, financial and statistical functions relevant to mortality tables and life expectancy at various ages. ii.
-Logical, financial and statistical functions relevant to life insurance contract's pricing iii.
-Logical, financial and statistical functions relevant to a pension fund valuation
+Estimate empirical survival and loss distributions, e.g., using: Kaplan-Meier estimator, including approximations for large data sets Nelson Aalen estimator Estimate transition intensities depending on age, exactly or using large sample Estimate transition intensities depending on age, exactly or using large sample , approximations.
+4 Spreadsheet skills I. Logical, financial and statistical functions relevant to mortality tables and life expectancy at various ages.
+II.
+Logical, financial and statistical functions relevant to life insurance contract's pricing III.
+Logical, financial and statistical functions relevant to a pension fund valuation IV.
+Logical, financial and statistical functions relevant to a pension fund valuation IV.
+Logical, financial and statistical functions relevant to an ESOP valuation 2051-any interioral and standard resolutions resolution to an 2501 fundation